 One of my coworkers was trying to understand the differences between libraries, frameworks, and DSLs and asked me …how do I know what i’m using when all these things are interacting and being used within each other, etc To some degree, you don’t, and it doesn’t matter, but that’s not a very helpful answer.
 So let me step back and talk about what each of these are.
 Libraries Libraries are the simplest.

 I recently needed to convert some HTML to PDF on the command line and went hunting down the options.
 There numerous posts saying “X is great” “Y works great for me” but no-one gives examples that show you anything.
 I’ve tried WeasyPrint and wkhtmltopdf and Google Chrome (yes via the command line).
 The test was simple.
 Take a simple color chart, made from pre-formatted text and render it as a pdf.

-v2.0 Offically Scuttlebutt doesn’t support posting from the same identity on multiple computers (as of Dec 2017).
+v2.1 (Note: Manyverse / mobile users please see the warning at the end.)
+Offically Scuttlebutt doesn’t support posting from the same identity on multiple computers (as of Dec 2017).
 Unofficially, it’s easy but requires a little bit of care.
 In practice this means never run the Scuttlebutt client on two computers at the same time.
-The gotcha is that if you post from both computers before the changes of one have had a chance to replicate to the second via scuttlebutt one or both of your feeds will get screwed up and you won’t see some of your own posts ever again.
+The gotcha is that if you post from both computers before the changes of one have had a chance to replicate to the second via scuttlebutt one or both of your feeds will get screwed up and other people won’t see some of your own posts ever again.